BenedictOuma/Bank_Loan_Analysis/Readme.md

-# 📊 Bank Loan Analysis Project
+# Bank Loan Analysis Project

-This project aims to analyze bank loan application data using *Power BI* to uncover key factors that influence whether a loan is approved or denied.
+This project aimed to analyze bank loan application data using Power BI to uncover key factors that influence whether a loan is approved or denied.
 Through interactive dashboards and data visualizations, the project provides insights that can assist financial institutions in assessing risk and making informed lending decisions.

 ---

-## 📁 Dataset Overview
+## Dataset Overview

 The dataset includes the following fields:

 - Loan ID – Unique identifier for each loan application
-- Customer ID – Unique identifier for each customer
+- Customer ID – Unique identifier for each loan applicant
-- Loan Status – Whether the loan was *Approved* or *Denied*
+- Loan Status – Whether the loan application was denied or accepted
 - Current Loan Amount – Amount requested in the loan
 - Term – Duration of the loan (Short/Long)
 - Credit Score – Applicant's credit rating